-EVALUATION RESPONSE Evaluation No.1: Is the controlling agency of the emergency services in contact with you or are emergency services personnel in attendance at your facility/premises?
-Conduct Evaluation No.2.
-Conduct Evaluation No.3.
-Evaluation No.2: Have the attending emergency services specifically instructed you to either evacuate or shelter in place?
-Implement the Procedure they have instructed.
-Conduct Evaluation No.3.
+EVALUATION RESPONSE Evaluation No.1: Is the controlling agency of the emergency Conduct Evaluation No.2. services in contact with you or are emergency services personnel in attendance at your facility/premises?
+NO Conduct Evaluation No.3.
+Evaluation No.2: Have the attending emergency services specifically instructed you to either evacuate or shelter in YES Implement the Procedure they have instructed. place?
+NO Conduct Evaluation No.3.
 Evaluation No.3: Does a safe evacuation route remain available to use?
 Commence the Safe (Early) Evacuation Procedure.
 The route must not be impacted or likely to be imminently impacted by the bushfire, including by smoke.
-This condition can be met if: Be aware the procedure may have to be stopped for some persons if the continued availability of a safe evacuation route is Any effects of the bushfire will be a sufficient distance away from the evacuation route; or threatened.
-The route will require driving directly away from the existing bushfire; or NO Commence the Shelter In Place Procedure • The bushfire is moving away from the evacuation route.
+This condition can be met if: Be aware the procedure may have to be stopped for some persons if the continued availability of a safe evacuation route is Any effects of the bushfire will be a sufficient distance away from the evacuation route; or threatened. • The route will require driving directly away from the existing bushfire; or NO The bushfire is moving away from the evacuation route.
+Commence the Shelter In Place Procedure